ib-bsb-br/ib-bsb-br.github.io/_posts/2025-01-18-windows-workspaces.md

 ---
 tags: [software>windows, scripts>powershell]
 info: aberto.
 date: 2025-01-18
 type: post
 layout: post
 published: true
-slug: windows-11-switch-workspaces-via-virtualdesktop-module-with-custom-shortcuts
+slug: windows-workspaces
 title: 'Windows 11: Switch Workspaces via VirtualDesktop Module with custom shortcuts'
 ---
-# Creating Batch Files to Switch to Specific Virtual Desktops Using PowerShell and the VirtualDesktop Tool
+## Creating Batch Files to Switch to Specific Virtual Desktops Using PowerShell and the VirtualDesktop Tool

-## **Overview**

 This guide will help you create a PowerShell script that generates batch files (`1.bat` to `8.bat`) to switch directly to any of your eight virtual desktops (workspaces) on Windows 11.
 We will use the **VirtualDesktop** command-line tool by Markus Scholtes to manage virtual desktops via command-line commands.